rte-france/wattelse/README.md

 ## Hardware requirements

 By default, WattElse only loads an embedding model on start.
 It requires around 2GB of VRAM if loaded on GPU.
+To change the embedding model, see [wattelse/api](wattelse/api) and [wattelse/api/embedding](wattelse/api/embedding).

 The LLM used depends on the RAG config.
 By default, no local LLM is loaded so you need to link RAG config to a remote LLM (OpenAI, Azure...).
 For RAG config management, see [wattelse/rag_backend](wattelse/rag_backend).